MaterializeInc/materialize/doc/developer/design/20231002_cluster_vision.md

 ### Support & testing
 Support is able to create create unbilled or partially billed cluster resources for resolving customer issues.
 This is soon to be possible via unbilled replicas [#20317](https://github.com/MaterializeInc/materialize/issues/20317).

-Engineering is also able to create additional unbilled shadow replicas for testing new features and query plan changes, which do not serve customers' production workflows.

 ### Roadmap
 **Now**